If Winter Comes: Plot

 Returning home, a distraught Mark finds a note addressed to him from Effie.
 In it, Effie names her lover: Harold Twyning, the son of Mark's former coworker.
-Mark furiously goes to confront young Twyning's father, but when he gets there, the man is grief-stricken, just having received the news that his son has been killed in the war.
-Mark decides not to share the letter with him, but just as he is about to burn the letter, he has a heart attack and passes out.
+Mark furiously goes to confront young Twyning's father, but when he gets there, the man is grief-stricken, just having received the news that his son has also been killed in the war.
+Mark decides not to share the letter with him, but just as he is about to burn the letter, he collapses from a heart attack and passes out.
+Nona arrives and she and Twyning's father call for a doctor.

 Weeks pass as Mark convalesces.
-Nona returns to Mark, and they burn Effie's letter together.
+As the staff listens in, doctors tell Nona that Mark will fully recover, but Mark continues to refuse to see Nona.
+Nona disregards the doctors and goes in to see Mark, who is still despondent.
+Nona professes her love for him, and reciprocates, telling her it won't be easy for them.
+She then shows him Effie's letter.
+Although Mark's solicitor wants to use the letter to exonerate Mark in the eyes of the townspeople, they burn Effie's letter together, and embrace.